 “Detention facilities have come under increased scrutiny as ‘hot spots’ for COVID-19, and rightfully so,” says Marcuse.
 “In the coronavirus era, deficient bond hearings threaten individuals and families with serious illness and death.”

-- Click here to read the Order granting the Temporary Restraining Order
+- Click here to read the order to grant the TRO

-- Click here to read the Plaintiff’s Motion for Temporary Restraining Order and/or Preliminary Injunction
+- Click here to read the Plaintiff’s Motion for TRO or PI

 - Click here to read the memo in support of the motion

 - April 30, 2020 - Sanford Heisler Sharp Files Class Action to End Unconstitutional Immigration Detention in Maryland